 Once you log in, do not leave your computer unattended.
 When you use an online service, end your session safely.

 The cache is a temporary memory that enables your Web browser to perform more efficiently by saving browser data locally on your computer.

 Data saved in the cache memory are not encrypted.
 Using private browsing mode ensures that the data are automatically erased when you close your browser.
 Most Web browsers have a cache memory, but it may be labelled under a variety of names.

 If your browser does not offer private browsing mode, we recommend that you manually erase the cache memory after each session in order to safeguard the confidential nature of personal information.
 This operation is especially important if the computer is shared with other users.

 Once you have finished using an online service, close your browser.
 Closing your browser is the simplest and most secure way of ending your session.
-Provided your browser is set up in this way, it deletes all copies of Web pages stored on your hard drive, which ensures that your data cannot be accessed.
+You can even set up your browser to delete all copies of Web pages stored on your hard drive when you close it, which ensures that your data cannot be accessed.